 ABOUT ME I have been designing jewelry since 1995 when I started with a small box of glass beads, some inexpensive tools, and a spot to work in my sewing room that became, you guessed it, the beading room.
 I was still teaching high school English then, so I worked in my spare time.
 My first business name was "To Bead or Not to Bead" (clever, huh?), and I began doing small shows around the Portland OR/Vancouver WA area where I live.
 Well, things changed.
 I retired from teaching, converted the basement rec room into my studio, and chose a new business name ("BeadWares") which stuck till 2005.
 In the summer of 2019 I decided to design an on-line store website, and this is it: Toni McCarthy Designs www.tonimccarthy.com I still work at my home studio and make every single piece myself, take my own photographs (please respect the copyright), design my advertising materials, and manage my website and social media.
 ABOUT THE JEWELRY Each piece is OOAK--one of a kind, handmade by me, one bead and wire loop at a time.
 I pride myself on choosing only the most interesting materials to work with.

 ABOUT PAYMENT & SHIPPING Payments are through PayPal.
 I ship USPS First Class only to the United States at this time.
 Items can be combined up to 13 oz in one padded envelope shipped.
 If you need international shipping or want expedited shipping, please contact me first.
-Washington residents pay sales tax.
+Washington residents pay sales tax based upon where the order is sent.

 TAKING CARE OF AND ENJOYING YOUR JEWELRY I take pride in making every piece carefully, professionally, and with the nicest materials I can find.